CameronBodine/PINGMapper/docs/tutorials/Handbook.md

 ---

-The `PINGMapper` Handbook is designed to provide you with the most up-to-date information regaurding using `PINGMapper`.
+The `PINGMapper` Handbook is designed to provide you with the most up-to-date information regarding using `PINGMapper`.
 It is a living document that will be updated as time and interest allow.

-<object data="../../assets/handbook/PINGMapperHandbook_v1.0_20250801.pdf" width="800" height="600" type='application/pdf'></object>
+<object data="../../assets/handbook/PINGMapperHandbook_v1.0_20250803.pdf" width="800" height="600" type='application/pdf'></object>